sidneyrens/rainfall-challenge/README.md

 Your code should output a space-separated list of the basin sizes, in descending order.
 (Trailing spaces are ignored.)

-The inputs to for testing are the following:
+The inputs for testing are the following:

 ```
 input1 = '3 1 5 2 2 4 7 3 6 9'